 One of the greatest pleasures of having pets is watching them do crazy and cute things, like sleeping in a weird position.
 What do those different sleeping positions mean?
-Like most animal behavior, there are subtle biological reasons for these instinctual poses.
+There are subtle biological reasons for these instinctual poses, like most animal behavior.
 Read on to decode the secrets to those adorable puppy flops and curls!

 On Their Side or “the Flop”

-What This Means: Your dog is relaxed and comfortable, and pretty easy going.
+What This Means: Your dog is relaxed, comfortable, and pretty easygoing.

-For your dog to feel comfortable enough to sleep in this position, they have to feel safe.
+For your dog to feel comfortable enough to sleep in this position, it must feel safe.
 From a biological perspective, this position leaves vital organs exposed.
 Your dog may switch to a different form around strangers or in a new environment.

 One thing to look out for in this position is that they leave their legs loose and free.
 They may be more likely to twitch and kick in this position.
 So make sure that there isn’t anything breakable near where your dog is sleeping.